JohnnyMorganz/StyLua/README.md

     { 0, 0, 0 },
 }
 ```

-You can also disable formatting over a block of code by using `-- stylua: ignore start` / `-- stylua: ignore end` respectively.
+Formatting can also be skipped over a block of code using `-- stylua: ignore start` and `-- stylua: ignore end`:

 ```lua
 local foo = true
 -- stylua: ignore start